tdietert/nanocoin-pres/slideshow.md

 # P2P Messaging - Protocol (cont)

 On `QueryBlockMsg n`:

-1) Query the current block chain state
+1. Query the current block chain state
-2) If the block with index `n` exists,
+2. If the block with index `n` exists,
     i. then respond with a `BlockMsg blockAtIndexN` ii. else dont respond

 On `BlockMsg block`:

-1) Query the latest block in the chain
+1. Query the latest block in the chain
-2) Attempt to apply the new `block` to the ledger state
+2. Attempt to apply the new `block` to the ledger state
-3) If applying the block succeeded
+3. If applying the block succeeded
     i. then respond with a `QueryBlockMsg (index block + 1)` ii. else do nothing

 On `TransactionMsg tx`:

-1) Query the current ledger state
+1. Query the current ledger state
-2) If the transaction is valid
+2. If the transaction is valid
     i. then add it to the mempool
     ii. else do nothing

 # Consensus

 **Consensus** is how nodes in the network agree on what blocks are valid or not.

-Sometimes these consensus algorithms can be quite complex and warrant the implementation of an entire protocol to ensure consensus is reached.
+. . .

+* Can be complex (PoS, PoA)

+* Sometimes warrants new protocols

+* *Eventually Consistent* or *Byzantine Fault Tolerant*

+. . .

-In Nanocoin, classic **Proof of Work** consensus is used, and acheived by adding a final predicate to block validation.
+In Nanocoin, classic **Proof of Work** consensus is used, and acheived by simply adding a final predicate to block validation.

 # Consensus - Proof of Work